Table of Contents

 Adjust The Truss Rod

-Adjust The Action
+Adjust The String Height

 The action of a guitar can be adjusted by using the screws on the bridge.
-The goal is to have the strings as close to the fretboard as possible without causing them to touch when bending.
+The goal is to have the strings as close to the fretboard as possible.
+Without causing them to touch when bending.

 Guitar fretting out is a common problem that can be caused by many different factors.
 The most important thing to do is to check the frets and make sure they are level and in good shape.
 If they are not, then they will need to be replaced or leveled.